 - Small amounts of drywall dust

-- Damp items.
-Make sure the surface is completely dry before wiping with a tack cloth.
-Water will bead off of the tack cloth.
+- Tack cloths do not work well for damp surfaces.
+Make sure the surfaces are completely dry before wiping with a tack cloth.
+Water will simply bead off the beeswax in the tack cloth.

-- Excessively rough areas.
-While tack cloth is meant for porous surfaces, areas that are extremely rough will tear the tack cloth.
+- Avoid using a tack cloth on excessively rough areas.
+While a tack cloth is meant for porous surfaces, areas that are extremely rough will tear the threads of the tack cloth.

-- Pliable surfaces, such as leather or cloth.
+- Don't use a tack cloth on pliable surfaces, such as leather or cloth.

 - Prior to using the tack cloth, vacuum off or wipe down the surface with a clean, dry cotton towel or rag.
-The aim is to get rid of as much as possible before using the tack cloth, but without further embedding the dirt into the surface.
+The aim is to get rid of as much dirt and debris as possible before using the tack cloth, but without forcing the dirt into the surface.

-- You can visually test for dust and debris by shining a light across the surface at a low angle with the room lights turned off or down.
-This will highlight particles remaining on the surface.
+- Using very light strokes, draw the tack cloth across the surface to be cleaned.
+Do not exert hard pressure on the cloth, as this will smear the surface with wax rather than removing dust.
+You can visually test for dust and debris by shining a light across the surface at a low angle with the room lights turned off or down.
+This will highlight any particles remaining on the surface.

-- If you have wax residue, you can first try wiping down the surface with your clean dry cotton cloth.
-If that does not work, your only recourse is to lightly sand off the wax with #180-#100 fine grit sandpaper.
+- If wiping leaves wax residue on the surface, first try wiping down the surface with a clean dry cotton cloth.
+If that doesn't work, your only recourse is to lightly sand off the wax with #180 to #100 fine-grit sandpaper.

-- Toss the tack cloth in the regular garbage.
-Do not burn it.
+- Dispose of used tack cloths in standard household garbage.
+Do not burn them.